ibm-cloud-architecture/refarch-analytics/docs/kafka/readme.md

 ###  Use cases
+The typical use cases where Kafka helps are:
 * Aggregation of event coming from multiple producers.
 * Monitor distributed applications to produce centralized feed of operational data.
 * Logs collector from multiple services